myIR, payments and more

-- $5,000 bands for taxable income from $150,000 to $250,000, and
+- $5,000 bands for taxable income from $150,000 to $250,000.

-who are non-filers, taxable income is calculated as their total PAYE gross earnings in the year ended 31 March.
-PAYE gross earnings can include income from employment and also taxable welfare benefits, NZ Super, earnings-related ACC, student allowances and paid parental leave.
+Taxable income for individuals is income on which their personal income tax is assessed for the March year.
+For people with IR3 tax returns or personal tax summaries, this is income from all taxable sources less allowable deductions and losses.
+People with negative income because of losses are recorded as having nil taxable income in the tables.
+For people who are non-filers, taxable income is assumed to be their total PAYE gross earnings in the year ended 31 March.
+PAYE gross earnings can include income from employment, and also taxable welfare benefits, New Zealand Super, earnings-related ACC, student allowances, and paid parental leave.

 The data for these statistics is available for download from the links below.